Phoenicopterus novaehollandiae: Description

-Paleobiology
+Palaeobiology

 Phoenicopterus novaehollandiae likely behaved and foraged much like modern flamingos, being a stilt-legged wading bird according to Miller.
 The presence of flamingos in the Neogene of Australia in the form of P. novaehollandiae and Phoeniconotius eyrensis indicates that long-lasting, shallow freshwater lakes must have been present in central Australia at the time to sustain the colonies these birds typically live in.
-As fossils flamingos are found in Australia up to the Pleistocene, Miller argues that the increased aridificataion of the continent eventually lead to the extinction of flamingos in Australia, as shallow lakes still found are typically not permanent and thus incapable of sustaining flamingos feeding, nesting and raising their young.
+As fossil flamingos are found in Australia up to the Pleistocene, Miller argues that the increased aridification of the continent eventually lead to the extinction of flamingos in Australia, as shallow lakes still found are typically not permanent and thus incapable of sustaining flamingos feeding, nesting and raising their young.